 by Taylor Brooks I enjoy visiting new bars and was excited to visit The Blind Barbour.
 Pulling up to the […]

-As a mother of a three-year-old, I’ve had my fair share of nighttime throwdowns.
+As a mother of a three-year-old boy, I’ve had my fair share of nighttime throwdowns.
 Sometimes it would start right away, and he would refuse to clean up his toys in order to stay awake longer.
 Other times I would get all the way out of his room before he would have a massive fit and I would spend another hour trying to calm him down.
-This meant runs for glasses of water, extra trips to the bathroom and just one more story.
+This meant runs for water, extra trips to the bathroom and just one more story.
 Sigh.

 I’ve always loved books and I often seek the refuge of bookstores in my area.